janbrrr/dndj/README.md

 ### Overview

 - Prepare a configuration file defining the music and sounds you want to use
+- Music
-  - Supports links to YouTube videos (music)
+  - Supports MP3 files and links to YouTube videos
   - Supports next, start_at and end_at parameters
+  - One only piece of music can be played at a time
+- Sound
+  - Supports WAV and OGG files
+  - Supports end_at and individual volume parameters
+  - Sounds support looping (every X milliseconds or random within an interval)
+  - Each sound can only be played once at a time
+  - Different sounds can be played at the same time
 - Start the server with the config (and connect the server to the speakers)
   - The server acts as the media player
 - Visit the hosted web page from a device in the same network (e.g., phone)